 Comparing the periods before 2012 and after 2012 in table 4.6, all outputs contribute less to PLK's TFP growth after 2012 except for energy throughput which changes from making a small negative contribution before 2012 to making a positive contribution after 2012.
-Opex usage makes a more negative contribution after 2012 with the contribution of opex going from -0.4 percentage points before 2012 to -1.2 percentage points after 2012.
-Offsetting this though are reductions in the negative contributions of overhead lines and transformer inputs.
-Overall, TFP average annual changes little before and after 2012.
+Opex usage makes a marginally positive contribution after 2012 compared to a contribution -0.4 percentage points before 2012.
+There are also reductions in the negative contributions of overhead lines and transformer inputs.
+Average annual TFP growth improves from -2.4 per cent before 2012 to -0.5 per cent after 2012.

-In figure 4.12 we present the contributions of outputs and inputs to PLK's TFP change of -0.4 per cent in the 2017 year.
-The recovery in energy throughput in 2017 makes the largest positive contribution to TFP change at 0.6 percentage points.
-The reduction in circuit length and the increase in opex in 2017 both contribute around -0.6 percentage points to TFP change.
-PLK's negative TFP change in 2017 contrasts with TFP change for the industry as a whole of 5.8 per cent.
+In figure 4.12 we present the contributions of outputs and inputs to PLK's TFP change of 7.2 per cent in the 2018 year.
+The large reduction in opex of 21 per cent in 2018 makes a contribution of 6.0 percentage points to TFP growth.
+The next largest contribution of 0.6 percentage points is made by the 1.7 per cent reduction in transformer inputs in 2018.
+Enduser numbers and energy throughput growth make contributions of 0.4 and 0.3 percentage points, respectively.
+The other outputs and inputs all make quite small contributions which largely cancel each other out.
+PLK's large TFP change in 2018 of 7.2 per cent is well above TFP change for the industry as a whole of 2.2 per cent.